Mentorship Programs

 1. Determine the goals of the mentorship program

 A good mentoring program aligns with overarching business goals.
-Traditional mentoring programs usually pair senior leaders with more junior ones to support and help them grow within the organization.
-The goal for this type of mentoring may be to increase promotion rates within the organization.
+For example, if you pair senior leaders with more junior ones to support and help them grow within the organization, the goal may be to increase promotion rates within the organization.

 2. Promote your mentoring program